 Most tangles happen when our flies are in the air.
 So we should limit false casting, right?
 Try skillfully eliminating the back cast altogether.

-If the flies are below your position, downstream of you and under tension, then they’re ready to deliver back upstream.
+If the flies are below your position, downstream and under tension, then they’re ready to deliver back upstream.
 Lift and shoot in one motion.
-Not that tough.
+It’s not that tough.

 Call it.
 Clip it.
 Re-rig it.

 Shit happens.
 The key is how you handle it.
 Learn to recognize a tangle that is irrecoverable.
 In fact, I’ll say most tandem rig tangles are better-off clipped and re-tied.
 It’s better than wasting your river-minutes picking at a birds nest.
 Just call it.
 Save time, and tie it up again.

 Anglers who have the knots expertly under their fingers fish without fear of snags.
 They cast into the darker recesses of logjams, they boldly probe the depths of tangled trout lairs because tying knots is not a big deal.
 No one wants to snag up, lose flies or tie more knots, but when the twists and turns for tying on new tippet is second nature, life on the water is a lot easier.